On algebraic structures of the Hochschild complex: Closed Frobenius Algebras: Action of the moduli space of curves via Sullivan chord diagrams

-Figure \ref{graph} displays a chord diagram with 5 incoming cycles and 3 outgoing cycles.
+Figure~\ref{graph} displays a chord diagram with 5 outgoing circles and 3 incoming circles.
 There is an obvious composition rule for two Sullivan chord diagrams if the number of output circles of the first graph equals the number of input circles of the second one.
 Of course the labeling matters and marked points get identified.
-This composition rule makes the space of Sullivan chord diagrams into a PROP (see \cite{TZ} or \cite{CG} for more details).
-Here we don't give the definition of a PROP and we refer the interested reader to \cite{May} and \cite{MSS} for more detail.
+This composition rule makes the space of Sullivan chord diagrams into a PROP (see~\cite{WahWest} and~\cite{TZ} for more details).
+Here we don't give the definition of a PROP and we refer the interested reader to~\cite{May} and~\cite{MSS} for more details.

-The combinatorial degree of a diagram of type $(g,m,n)$ is the number of connected components obtained after removing all special points.
+The combinatorial degree of a diagram of type $(g,m,n)$ is the number of connected components obtained after removing all special points from the output circles, minus $n$.
 Let $CS_k(g,m,n)$ denote the space of $(g,m,n)$-diagrams of degree $k$.
-For instance the combinatorial degree of the diagram in Figure \ref{diag3} is one which corresponds to the BV operator.
+For instance the combinatorial degree of the diagram in Figure~\ref{diag3} is $1$, which corresponds to the degree of the BV-operator.
 One makes $\{CS_k(g,m,n)\}_{k\geq 0}$ into a complex using a boundary map which is defined by collapsing an edge (arc) on input circles and considering the induced cyclic ordering.
 In what follows we describe the action of chord diagrams on chains in $C_*(A,A)$ whose degree is exactly the combinatorial degree of the given diagram.
-In other words we construct a chain map $(CS_k(g,m,n)\rightarrow (\Hom(C_*(A,A)^{\otimes m},C_*(A,A)^{\otimes n}), D:=[d_{Hoch},-])$.
+In other words we construct a chain map $CS_k(g,m,n)\rightarrow (\Hom(C_*(A,A)^{\otimes m},C_*(A,A)^{\otimes n}), D:=[d_{Hoch},-])$.
 Moreover this action is compatible with the composition rule of the diagrams.
-Said formally, $ C_*(A,A)$ is a differential graded algebra over the differential operad $\{CS_k(g,m,n)\}_{k\geq 0}$.
+Said formally, $ C_*(A,A)$ is a differential graded algebra over the differential PROP $\{CS_k(g,m,n)\}_{k\geq 0}$.
 We won't deal with this last statement.

-\subsubsection{The equivalence relation for graphs and essentially trivalent graphs:}
+\subsubsection{The equivalence relation for graphs and essentially trivalent graphs.}

-Two graphs are considered equivalent if one is obtained from the other using on of the following moves: \begin{itemize} \item sliding, one each time, a vertex on the chord over edges of the chord. \item sliding an input marked point over the chord tree. \end{itemize} By doing so one can easily see that each Sullivan chord diagram is equivalent to a Sullivan chord diagram whose each vertex is trivalent or has an input marked point, and no input marked point coincides is on a chord end point.
+Two graphs are considered equivalent if one is obtained from the other using one of the following moves: \begin{itemize} \item sliding, one at each time, a vertex on a chord over edges of the chord. \item sliding an input marked point over the chord tree. \end{itemize} By doing so one can easily see that each Sullivan chord diagram is equivalent to a Sullivan chord diagram for which each vertex is trivalent or has an input marked point, and no input marked point coincides with a chord endpoint.

-\subsubsection{The action of the diagrams:}
+\subsubsection{The action of the diagrams.}